MadeByMike/madebymike/site/content/writing/maths-and-code.md

 This opened my eyes to a lot of maths I already knew.
 I found I already had a reasonable understanding of how colour transitions worked in different 2D and 3D colour spaces.
 I was already using triangles and circles to calculate distance like Pythagoras himself.
 Occasionally, I was even playing with vectors, calculus and trigonometry in HTML canvas to create complex physics based animation.

 Experimenting with these things does not require any mental arithmetic.
-With code it's easy for me to visualise mathematical concepts and for once I can begin to understand how and why maths work.
+With code it's easy for me to visualise mathematical concepts and for once I can begin to understand how and why maths works.
 This was completely different from my attempts at school to understand a black-box with several disconnected, one dimensional experiments.

 Suddenly I was not hating maths any more.
 I looked at the things I was doing with my eyes more open.
 The more I learnt, the more I discovered mathamatical rules underpin a lot of my work.
 Daniel Shiffman's book [The Nature of Code](http://natureofcode.com/) and [his videos](https://www.youtube.com/user/shiffman) showed me even more examples and formulas I could use.
 I found new practical applications for mathematical concepts everywhere.